ahmadfurqan7/ahmadfurqan7/README.md

 <br/>
 A little more about me :)
 <br/>
-As a graduate of physics (geophysics) at Andalas University and a graphic designer with approximately 5 years of experience.
-I have analytical and problem-solving skills and mastered data analysis, data science, data visualization, data geophysics, programming, and databases.
+As a graduate of physics (geophysics) at Andalas University, I have analytical and problem-solving skills and mastered data analysis, data science, geophysics data, programming, database, and graphic design.
 I understand the importance of attention to detail and accuracy in my work and efficiently meeting tight deadlines.
 I have strong skills in ensuring data and design professionally, and am dedicated to delivering satisfactory end results that meet client needs.
 As an individual, I still want to develop and add insight according to the study of science and the field I master.

 ## 🔧 Technologies & Tools